 Like any job, the location of your work can have an impact on the pay.
 OR nurses who work in bustling cities may earn a higher hourly wage to accommodate for a higher cost of living, whereas nurses located in a rural area may still be able to live comfortably while earning a smaller annual salary.

 A smart way to approach the location factor is to look for a place where there is a high demand for OR nurses.
 When OR nurses are in demand, employers may be willing to offer more pay to attract competitive candidates to the position.

 How much does an OR nurse make and how much can you expect to earn in the future if you continue on this particular career path?
 As you build your experience and certifications, you’ll be more competitive for higher paying jobs.
 Furthermore, as the demand for OR nurses increases, employers might offer higher pay to make their positions more desirable for those interested in advancing their nursing career.

 OR nursing is an excellent way to work in a dynamic environment and to hone specialized nursing skills.
 Plus, despite your location or level of experience, you can still expect to earn a comfortable salary while doing what you love.

 If traveling the country gets you just as excited as post-op suture care, you might want to consider channeling your passions into a career like travel healthcare.
-Not only can we offer a competitive OR travel nurse salary, but you’ll also have access to day-one medical, dental, and vision benefits, a matching 401k, and deluxe housing in a location of your choice.
+Not only can we offer a competitive OR and ER travel nurse salary, but you’ll also have access to day-one medical, dental, and vision benefits, a matching 401k, and deluxe housing in a location of your choice.